Environmental Design of Buildings (MSc)

 Where appropriate, we provide students with student licenses or access to the specialist simulation software we use on the course, however we can currently only guarantee that these work on computers with a Windows operating system.

 During the course, you will have access to the specialist Architecture Library, and other University libraries, and study spaces across campus.
 Within the School, you may use our computing suites and other facilities which include large-format plotters, a digital laser cutter and a well-equipped workshop.

 We’re based in one of the UK’s most affordable cities.
 Find out more about living costs in Cardiff.

 Students on this course frequently go back into their original profession with the advantage of having a new specialism in environmental and sustainable design.
 Following their completion of the course, some of our students with sufficient prior career experience have gained leading roles in their respective professions.

 The programme has helped a large number of professionals to pursue a career in a broad range of sectors such as (but not limited to):

 - Practice of architecture or engineering, with specialism in environmental design

 - Consultancy (building environmental analysis and building performance evaluation)

 - Policy (in the UK and abroad)

 During the course, we go on a range of study trips.
 Guided visits will be organised to buildings that demonstrate the application of ideas taught in the course.
-In the past, these have included visits to the carbon-positive SOLCER House.
-We currently also offer an optional student exchange trip to Navarra in Spain.
+In the past, these have included visits to the carbon-positive SOLCER House (Wales) and buildings using innovative approaches to energy efficiency in Spainand Zurich.